 Under GDPR you don’t have an automatic right to names, job titles and emails so check out the rules.
 According to the ICO, “GDPR applies wherever you are processing ‘personal data’.
 This means if you can identify an individual either directly or indirectly, GDPR will apply.

 Equally, do make sure your team obtains consent for calls and marketing as they progress through their sales or telemarketing.
 By doing so, their B2B data cleaning becomes more robust, whilst also building the database into a valuable company asset.

 Data is never an infinite resource.
 Even if there was a company database, once the B2B data cleaning and telemarketing starts happening, you see gaps appear.
 As fast as people are moving jobs, company characteristics, and targeting evolves, so data comes in and out of criteria.
 Therefore, all databases are constantly a work in progress.
 Additionally, there are decisions to be made about whether it’s quicker and cheaper to make or buy the data.
 Where the data is simply based on turnover, sector, geography, it’s quite possible to purchase a list faster and cheaper than B2B data cleaning by phone can manage.
 Unless decision maker job titles are common ones like Finance Director, it may be better to build a database.
 This means buying a selection based on targeting characteristics, then qualifying by researching and appending decision maker names.

 Database headings and drop-down menus can be used to help uncover patterns or similarities in decision types.
 Anything you need to select or target on can also be built into the structure of your database before any B2B data cleaning starts.

-To find out more about segmentation, or any other intelligent telemarketing approach, explore our site today.
+To find out more about B2B data cleaning or our intelligent telemarketing approach, speak to us today.